yairemartinez/it-ticket-sim-lab/tickets/Ticket-19-Accidental-AD-User-Deletion/01-ticket.md

 The user could not authenticate or access domain resources.

 ## Initial Symptoms
-User login failed and account was missing from Active Directory.
+- User login attempt failed with a message indicating the password was incorrect.
+- User reported that credentials had not recently changed.

 ## Triage Summary
 - Verified user deletion